JakeLi2001/Google-Data-Analytics-Professional-Certificate/README.md

 This repository showcases my capstone projects from the final course of the certificate.
 I will be following the steps of the data analysis process (ask, prepare, process, analyze, share, act) I learned throughout the courses, and the case study roadmap provided as a guide.

-Case Study \#1: How Does a Bike-Share Navigate Speedy Success?
+Case Study: How Does a Bike-Share Navigate Speedy Success?

 ## Background